dot CMS

 Usability

 In modern enterprise applications, the success of a product is intrinsically tied to its usability.
 Today's business users expect nothing less than a superb product experience akin to the seamless apps they utilize in their personal lives.
 Usability isn't just a checkbox in a CMS evaluation; it's often the linchpin that can either make or break the entire process.
-Its influence extends far beyond mere evaluation; it directly impacts end-users and their overall satisfaction.
+Its influence extends far beyond mere evaluation and directly impacting end-users and their overall satisfaction.

 Maintenance & Support

-Creating enterprise software is no endeavor for the faint-hearted.
-Let's face it—there's no such thing as completely bug-free software; it's an eternal quest.
+Creating enterprise software is no easy endeavor.
+Let's face it, there's no such thing as completely bug-free software.
+It's an eternal quest.
 Moreover, what was once the crème de la crème in technology frameworks and libraries might not cut it in today's fast-paced tech landscape.
 The truth is, that technical challenges are as real as it gets, and they demand our undivided attention.
 Ignoring them could lead the product down a treacherous path, stifling enhancements to existing features and innovation.

 However, in enterprise software, having a dedicated in-house development team focused on maintenance and support can be a game-changer.
 They're the unsung heroes, battling the bugs and addressing the technical intricacies that lurk beneath the surface.
 But here's the kicker: there's no free ride in this realm.
 Maintenance comes at a cost, both in terms of effort and money.